open-sauced/intro/docs/i18n-guidelines.md

 #### 1. Official Translations

-Official translations start as a post on our [discussion board](https://github.com/open-sauced/intro/discussions).
+Official translations start as a post on our [GitHub Discussions](https://github.com/open-sauced/intro/discussions) board.
 If there is enough interest and volunteers, we can add the official translation as an option to view within our README.

 #### 2. Community Translations

 We can't always support the maintenance of translations.
 However, we know some contributors are willing to translate, and we value these contributions.
-For that reason, we have a [Community Translations](community-translations.md) section.
+For that reason, we have a [Community Translations](./community-translations.md) section.

 If you're interested in translating our Intro to Open Source course, fork this repository and add the translation to your forked repository.
 Then, you can add a link to your translation in the `community-translations.md` file that you can find in the root directory.

-We encourage you to add it to the [discussion board](https://github.com/open-sauced/intro/discussions) as well.
+We encourage you to add it to the [discussions board](https://github.com/open-sauced/intro/discussions) as well.
 We will consider moving it to an official translation if it becomes popular and has enough support.

 ### Review Pull Requests (PRs) and Translations

 If you are familiar with the translated language(s), you can help us review the translations and the PRs.
-Please head over to our [Reviewer Process Guide](#reviewer-process-guide) for more information.
+Please head over to the "[Reviewer Process Guide](#reviewer-process-guide)" section for more information.

 ## Adding Translations

-First, please read our [Contributing Guide](CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
+First, please read our [Contributing Guide](./CONTRIBUTING.md) to setting up the project locally and for the technical instruction.
 Then, follow these steps to add the translations:

 1. **Identify target languages**.